Have you ever considered a piece of matching sustainable furniture for all your sustainable garments?

-All of their clothes are ethically made in the UK and with every purchase, the company donates to charity.
+Moreover, with every purchase, the company donates to charity.

 Share And Swap Fashion

-One of the easiest, and cheapest, ways of reaching a sustainable closet is by doing clothes swaps with your friends.
+One of the easiest and cheapest ways of reaching a sustainable closet is by doing clothes swaps with your friends.

 In this way, you can discover pieces that are ‘new’ to you and prevent wasting discarding clothes you no longer wear.